derekworth/Text-Envelopes/README.md

 This application enforces this behavior by associating every transaction to a single Account (physical location) and a single Envelope (allocation).
 That way, you always know, for example, exactly how much you have in your checking account (physical location) and how much you have left to spend on groceries for the month (allocation).

 You start with empty Accounts and Envelopes.
 You fill them by adding positive transactions.
 You deplete them with negative transactions.
 Additionally, you can transfer funds between accounts (e.g. ATM withdrawal is a transfer from your 'checking' account to your 'cash' account) or between envelopes (e.g. distributing funds from your 'income' envelope to all your other envelopes during your monthly budgets).
-Each transfer with link two transactions (updating one with automatically update the other).
+Each transfer will link two transactions (updating one will automatically update the other).

 ### Getting Started
 1) Install the latest version of Java; see https://www.java.com/en/download/